-The first ever human head transplant could be done by the end of the decade that is about to begin.
-This is supported by a former neurosurgeon who believes he knows how the enterprise of shifting a person's consciousness into another body can work.
+The first ever human head transplant could be achieved by the end of this decade.
+This is claimed by a former neurosurgeon who believes he knows how the feat of moving a person's consciousness into another body can be made to work.

-bruce matthew, former clinical chief of neurosurgery at Hull University Teaching Hospitals NHS Trust, was working on a science fiction novel with Institute of Futurology founder Michael Lee when he realized the potential key to making extravagant head transplant surgery a success.
+bruce matthew, former clinical lead for neurosurgery at Hull University Teaching Hospitals NHS Trust, was working on a science fiction novel with Institute of Futurology founder Michael Lee when he realized the potential key to making the wacky head transplant surgery a success.

 First head transplant: bone marrow is also needed

-Long story short, Mathew believes surgeons should not only transplant a person's head, but place the entire spinal cord in another body.
+Long story short, Mathew believes surgeons should not only transplant a person's head, but place the entire spinal cord into another body.

 Until now, the few controversial scientists who strove to make head transplantation (when not brain transplants) a reality have focused primarily on methods that exclude the spinal cord.
 Head transplantation is an idea that Mathew, an experienced neurosurgeon with more than 10.000 operations performed, describes as "absolutely ridiculous".

-But the 63-year-old Scot says that human advances in neurosurgery, robotics and stem cell transplants could allow an entire spinal cord (and obviously the corresponding head) to be reconnected to another body before 2030.
-A real transplant. head, in summary.
+But the 63-year-old Scot says that human advances in neurosurgery, robotics and stem cell transplants could make it possible to reconnect an entire spinal cord (and obviously the corresponding head) to another body before 2030.
+A real transplant in the head, in short.

-"Initially our intention was to brainstorm an intuition and it seemed pretty silly, but then I realized it really isn't.
-If you transplant the brain and keep the brain and spinal cord together, it's actually not impossible." he said Mathew to The Telegraph.
+“Initially our intention was to brainstorm an idea and it seemed pretty silly, but then I realized it's actually not.
+If you transplant the brain and keep the brain and spinal cord together, it's actually not impossible,He said Mathew to The Telegraph.

 Head transplant: yesterday and today

-Brain transplant studies start long ago.
-Robert J. White's mammoth work over the past century has marked much of current research.
-The head transplant "dad" has published more than 900 articles on the topic "monkey head transplant".
+Studies on brain transplantation start a long time ago.
+Robert J. White's mammoth work over the last century has shaped much of current research.
+The “father” of head transplant has published more than 900 articles on the topic of “monkey head transplant”.

-Today, one of the scientists who rose to "headlines" in the field of head transplantation is the Italian neurosurgeon sergio canavero.
+Today, one of the scientists who has made headlines in the field of head transplantation is the Italian neurosurgeon sergio canavero.
 In 2017, the controversial Dr sergio canavero, a neurosurgeon, said he successfully performed a first head transplant on a cadaver, bypassing the spinal cord starting at the base of the neck.

-Sergio Canavero's procedure has received a sea of criticism from other scientists (and a small passage on the show "The hyenas head transplant edition"), who in addition to skepticism have underlined his previous claim of success with a monkey, which has not she never regained consciousness and would have been paralyzed if she did.
-A few years ago, in 2015, the TV show "le iene" also dealt with his case.
-For my part, I searched for "monkey head transplant" but I didn't find many sources around: I'll try better.
+Sergio Canavero's procedure received a lot of criticism from other scientists (and a small passage on the program “Le iene transplanta di testa edition”), who in addition to skepticism underlined his previous claim of success with a monkey, which did not never regained consciousness and would have been paralyzed if she had.
+A few years ago, in 2015, the TV show "Le Iene" also covered his case.
+For my part, I searched for "monkey head transplant" but I didn't find many sources around: I'll look better.

 But if we go from science fiction to reality, where are we with the head transplant?

-"At the moment, you can connect one or two nerves, but with robotics and artificial intelligence we will soon be able to do 200 nerves. lumbar region in a new body.
+“At the moment, you can connect one or two nerves, but with robotics and artificial intelligence we will soon be able to make 200 nerves.
+You would remove the entire spine, so you could drop the entire brain, spinal cord, and lumbar region into a new body.
 Obviously it is very difficult to extract the dura (the protective membrane of the spinal cord) without making a hole.
+It will take a series of incremental advances and steps, but head transplant will likely happen in the next 10 years. “

 Any medical benefits